martindybal/taphome-homeassistant/readme.md

 This is official [HACS](https://hacs.xyz) repository.
 So [use HACS](https://hacs.xyz/docs/basic/getting_started) to install it!
 Or you can copy this folder to `<config_dir>/custom_components/taphome/` manually if you want.

-Add TapHome entry in to your `configuration.yaml`.
+Add `taphome` entry in to your `configuration.yaml`.
 Configuration scheme is described in [wiki](https://github.com/martindybal/taphome-homeassistant/wiki/Configuration).

 ```yaml
 taphome: